 Pricing auction items is not a perfect science, in fact it can be quite tricky.
 Justify pricing by including lots of photos and lively descriptions.
-The key is finding the sweet spot that will initiate interest and bid donations up and up.
+Auctria recommends finding the sweet spot that will initiate interest and bid donations up and up.
 Remember, almost all auction items are donated so any income is considered profit; fundamentally the higher the final bid the greater the philanthropy.

-Auctria program makes pricing process uncomplicated and orderly.
-Each item is loaded individually to be properly be described, categorized.
-A photo of the auction item and a logo of the donor are basic functions of Auctria but crucial to gaining enthusiasm and initiate the bidding process.
+Auctria’s program makes the pricing process uncomplicated and orderly.
+Each item is loaded individually to be properly described, categorized.
+A photo of the auction item and a logo of the donor are basic functions of Auctria but crucial to gaining enthusiasm and initiating the bidding process.

-Auctria options for pricing simple and flexible.
-Choose either a pre-programmed pricing policy OR individually price each item, add in the anti-sniping feature for give additional opportunity for higher bids.
+Auctria’s options for pricing are simple and flexible.
+Choose either a pre-programmed pricing policy OR individually price each item, add in the anti-sniping feature to give additional opportunity for higher bids.

 Prevent bid sniping by last minute bids outbidding people before they have a chance to react.
 Under Website -> Online Bidding are two new options to specify an anti-sniping trigger window and an anti-sniping extension.
 Any bid placed within the trigger window will cause the closing time to be extended by the amount of the extension period.